AlBarbe/Plant-as-button/README.md

 <!-- INTRODUCTION -->
 ## Introduction

-This little code was created to be used on a small microcontroller, is meant to be taken as a starting point in different other broject.
+This little code was created to be used on a small microcontroller, and meant to be taken as a starting point in different other broject.
 The Idea was to use only the basic library (arduino.h), without implementin external one.
 In my case is tested on a ESP32 (nodemcu-32s), and coded via VS code and Platformio.